 We bison try not to eat too much fast food, but we get busy like everyone else.
 And because it’s cheap and offers a lot of options, we’ll swing by Taco Bell occasionally.

 One of my favorite dishes ever created and served at Taco Bell is their Crunch Wrap Supreme.
-It has the nice seared flour tortilla and that crunchy corn tortilla on the inside and the combination gives you a nice contrast in texture.
+It has the nice seared flour tortilla and that crunchy corn tortilla on the inside, so the combination gives you a nice contrast in texture.
 It’s cheesy and gooey and salty and meaty.
 Mmmm.
 It’s got all the aspects of everything I like.
-And when you give a little sour cream and taco sauce to put on it, I’m a happy cat.
-So my lovely lady saw a “make your own crunch wrap supreme” on Pinterest and thought of me.
-(She’s pretty good like that.)
-And you know what?
-It was pretty easy to make.
-You just need the key components.

 First thing I did was render off the meat.
 We used some leftover venison that was taking up space in the freezer, but you can use whatever kind of meat you want: ground beef, turkey, bison, etc. When you prepare taco meat, you’ve got to get your pan hot before you can sear off the meat and start mashing it and seasoning it.